brandur/sorg/content/passages/002-japan.md

     In a bar in Osaka, I met a guy who'd forgotten his wallet on the train just the week before.
-He filed a report, JR found it, and they mailed it to his hotel.
+He filed a report, JR found it, and mailed it to his hotel.
 They called beforehand to make sure it was okay to open it and remove a few hundred yen in bills to pay for postage.
 * Convenience stores (largely 7-11, Family Mart, and Lawson) are a cornerstone of society.
 Unlike almost